bipio-server/node-favitest/README.md

 node-favitest
 =============

-Returns a fully resolved a Favicon URL.
-Falling through from parsed HTML headers, then HTTP response headers, then default /favicon.ico.
-When a URL has been derived, it is confirmed with a HTTP HEAD request.
+Returns a fully resolved a [Favicon URL](http://en.wikipedia.org/wiki/Favicon) from any URL and [URI Schema](http://en.wikipedia.org/wiki/URI_scheme).
+Falls through from parsed HTML headers, then HTTP response headers, then default /favicon.ico.
+When a URL has been derived, it is confirmed with a HTTP HEAD request and follows redirects.

 Callback produces an error, resolved URL, file suffix and mime type.